fatiando/2023-kegs/extended-abstract/README.md

 and its current state.
 We will introduce the tools available in the project and show examples with field data of how they can be used to solve geophysical problems.
-Finally we will discuss some of the current challenges and mention the upcoming features and development plans for the future.
+Finally, we will discuss some of the current challenges and mention the upcoming features and development plans for the future.

 ## Introduction